 - A. "Adequately surveyed and documented" means that: (1) the survey method, level of analysis, and area covered are sufficient to meet the requirements of this chapter; and (2) the documentation is sufficient to allow another archaeologist to repeat the survey and reach the same conclusion.
 Adequacy shall be determined by the director. - B. "Archaeological object" means an object that comprises the physical evidence of an indigenous and subsequent culture, including material remains of past human life, including monuments, symbols, tools, facilities and technological by-products (WAC 25-48-020(8)). - C. "Archaeological resource survey" means procedure by which an archaeologist makes an assessment of the presence or absence of an archaeological site on a parcel, a preliminary assessment of a site's significance, and a recommendation for further evaluation, avoidance, mitigation, or recovery of resources. - D. "Archaeological resources" means any material remains of human life or activities which are of archaeological interest.
-This shall include all sites, objects, structures, artifacts, implements, and locations of prehistoric or archaeological interest, whether previously recorded or still unrecognized, including, but not limited to, those pertaining to prehistoric and historic American Indian or aboriginal burials, campsites, dwellings, and their habitation sites, including rock shelters and caves, their artifacts and implements of culture such as projectile points, arrowheads, skeletal remains, grave goods, basketry, pestles, mauls, and grinding stones, knives, scrapers, rock carvings and paintings, and other implements and artifacts of any material (WAC 25-48-020(10)).
-This shall also include any material remains of human life or activities from historic periods which are located at least partially below the ground surface necessitating the use of archaeological methods for study or recovery. - E. "Archaeological site" means a geographic locality in Washington, including but not limited to, submerged and submersible lands, and the bed of the sea within the state's jurisdiction, that contains archaeological objects (WAC 25-48-020(9)). - F. "Archaeologist" means either a qualified archaeologist (RCW 27.53.030(9)) or a professional archaeologist (RCW 27.53.030(8) and WAC 25-48-020(4)) who has been approved by the city.
+This shall include all sites, objects, structures, artifacts, implements, and locations of prehistoric or archaeological interest, whether previously recorded or still unrecognized, including, but not limited to, those pertaining to prehistoric and historic American Indian or aboriginal burials, campsites, dwellings, and their habitation sites, including rock shelters and caves, their artifacts and implements of culture such as projectile points, arrowheads, skeletal remains, grave goods, basketry, pestles, mauls, and grinding stones, knives, scrapers, rock carvings and paintings, and other implements of numan life or activities from historic periods which are located at least partially below the ground surface necessitating the use of archaeological methods for study or recovery. - E. "Archaeological site" means a geographic locality in Washington, including but not limited to, submerged and submersible lands, and the bed of the sea within the state's jurisdiction, that contains archaeological objects (WAC 25-48-020(9)). - F. "Archaeologist" means either a qualified archaeologist (RCW 27.53.030(9)) or a professional archaeologist (RCW 27.53.030(8) and WAC 25-48-020(4)) who has been approved by the city.
 Both qualified archaeologists and professional archaeologists may perform predeterminations and surveys.
-Only professional archaeologists may perform services such as evaluation and data recovery for which a state permit is needed. - G. "DAHP" means the Washington State Department of Archaeology and Historic Preservation. - H. "Department" means the community development department. - I. "Director" means the director of the community development department or designee.
+Only professional archaeologists may perform services such as evaluation and data recovery for which a state permit is needed. - G. "DAHP" means the Washington State Department of Archaeology and Historic Preservation. - H. "Department" means the community development department. - I. "Director" means the director of the community development department or designee. - J. "Feature" means an artifact or set of artifacts which loses its integrity when moved due to its size and complexity (e.g., a hearth or a house floor).

-Commented [SF12]: The change to this section includes adding numbering (ABC..) and amending the definition of "Probability Level" at (new) N.
+Commented [SF13]: The change to this section includes adding numbering (ABC..) and amending the definition of "Probability Level" at (new) N.